khushisharma123456/Bloom/README.md

-new.html is after login page
+new1.html page is before login. new.html page is after login.